netProphET/netProphET/README.md

  </div>

-- 🔭 I’m currently working on software for MODX Cloud
+- 🔭 I’m currently building both customer and business facing tools for [MODX](https://modx.com/)
-- ⚡ Fun fact: I've been using PHP since 1996, and I don't use WordPress or Laravel.
+- ⚡ Fun fact: I've been using PHP since 1996, and I don't know WordPress or Laravel 😄
 - 🌱 I’m currently learning Elixir (and the BEAM, and Ecto and Phoenix and Nx and, well, as much of the ecosystem as I can)

 <!--